 Since some species of bird are protected, it’s always smart to consult a professional before moving or removing any nests on your property.
 States have different laws on it, but for the most part, pigeons aren’t a protected species, so nests can be removed willingly.
 If there are eggs or young in the nest, it’s best to contact a professional to handle removing the nest properly to protect the bird and you, the homeowner.

-Benefits of Professional Pigeon Pest Control
+What are the benefits of Professional Pigeon Pest Control?